-We have adopted a code of ethics (see chapter 7.2 of this report), implementing our main corporate values, being honesty, accountability, integrity, professionalism and fairness.
+We have adopted a code of ethics (see chapter 7.2 of this report) applicable to all directors, managing directors and employees of InflaRx N.V. and its affiliates implementing our main corporate values, being honesty, accountability, integrity, professionalism and fairness.
+Our commitment to the highest level of ethical conduct should be reflected in all of the Company's business activities, including, but not limited to, relationships with employees, customers, suppliers, competitors, the government, the public and our shareholders.
+All of our employees, officers and directors must conduct themselves according to the language and spirit of the code of ethics and seek to avoid even the appearance of improper behavior.
+The code of ethics is available for all employees and is additionally published on the Company's website (www.inflarx.com).
+The Company strives for a culture of the "tone from the top".
 The board of directors measures the extent to which the code is complied with by the number of reports that are made in relation to the code of ethics.
 In the financial year to which this board report relates, no reports were made in relation to the code of ethics.
 Our board of directors has no reason to believe that the code of ethics would not be functioning effectively.

-8 COMPENSATION
+8 COMPENSATION REPORT